SAEON-Datascience/Block_statistics_resampling/README.md

 # Block_statistics_resampling
-fractional weight resampling algorithm (using block statistics) to resmapling from one raster layer to another.
+Fractional weight resampling algorithm (using block statistics) example to resmapling from one raster to another.
 This example uses the the Stats SA Basic spatial Unit (BSU) grid as the output.
+Resampling should be done in chunks to reduce computation time - each 'chunk resmapling' will produce a weighted mean and a weighted sum output.
+Once all the 'chunk resampling' has been run, call merge.py to merge all the individual rasters together and create a final product.
+Users will have to supply their own input raster in the resampling_alg.py file.